-The Bonds are payable from and secured by a valid lien on and pledge of the Pledged State Aid Revenues and the Pledged Taxes.
-Under Section 3(a) of the Bond Resolution, the Board levied the Pledged Taxes for the Bonds upon all of the taxable property within the School District, in the years for which the Bonds are outstanding, for the stated purpose of providing funds, in addition to the Pledged State Aid Revenues, to pay the principal of and interest on the Bonds.
-Section 3(a) of the Bond Resolution further provides that the Pledged Taxes levied for the Bonds shall be a "direct annual tax" in an amount sufficient to produce the yearly sums set forth therein for each year such Bonds are outstanding.
-Section 3(b) of the Bond Resolution provides that the County Clerks of the Counties of Cook and DuPage, Illinois (the "County Clerks") shall ascertain the tax rate required to produce the aggregate Pledged Taxes specified in Section 3(a) of the Bond Resolution for the Bonds and shall extend the Pledged Taxes for collection on behalf of the Board.
-The Pledged Taxes have been levied for the years 2018 through and including 2031.
+The 2018A Bonds and the 2018B Bonds are payable from and secured by a valid lien on and pledge of the Pledged State Aid Revenues and the Series 2018A Pledged Taxes and the Series 2018B Pledged Taxes, respectively.
+Under Section 3(a) of the Bond Resolution, the Board levied the Pledged Taxes for each series of Bonds upon all of the taxable property within the School District, in the years for which such series of Bonds is outstanding, for the stated purpose of providing funds, in addition to the Pledged State Aid Revenues, to pay the principal of and interest on the Bonds.
+Section 3(a) of the Bond Resolution further provides that the Pledged Taxes levied for each series of Bonds shall be a "direct annual tax" in an amount sufficient to produce the yearly sums set forth therein for each year such Bonds are outstanding.

+Section 3(b) of the Bond Resolution provides that the County Clerks of the Counties of Cook and DuPage, Illinois (the "County Clerks") shall ascertain the tax rate required to produce the aggregate Pledged Taxes specified in Section 3(a) of the Bond Resolution for each series of Bonds and shall extend the Pledged Taxes for collection on behalf of the Board.
+The Series 2018A Pledged Taxes have been levied for the years 2018 through and including 2034.
+The Series 2018B Pledged Taxes have been levied for the years 2018 through and including 2021.
 For each year, the levy of the Pledged Taxes immediately precedes the year in which the Pledged Taxes are to be extended and collected.